 Their portions are exactly as they should be: wholesome and satisfying.
 Roman style pastas include Tortello di Brodo, tortello stuffed with chicken broth and finished with parmigiana fondue, lightly dressed with truffle sauce and a marsala wine reduction; and Mezzi Paccheri Alla Gricia that uses imported mezzi paccheri (gragnano gold selection) with cured pork cheeks, onion, black pepper and dusted with pecorino Romano cheese.

 Mezzi Paccheri Alla Gricia is very popular on the street corners of Rome.
-A typical Roman dish, it is made with pasta similar to rigatoni.
+It is made with pasta similar to rigatoni in the traditional Roman style.
 Tortello is a filled pasta similar to ravioli.

 The Risotto of the day, which rotates regularly, was the Scallop, Mushroom & Truffle that was very aromatic and perfectly portioned.
 Our favorite pasta dish was the Tonnarelli Cacio Ai 4 Pepi: house made tonnarelli with pink, green, white, and black peppercorn pecorino and parmigiano cheese.
 Tonnarelli is a touch thicker than traditional spaghetti but not as thick as linguine.